ajhs-legal/terms-of-service/records/records-compliance.md

 ##### Goodlawyer makes no representations or warranties with regard to the Website, the Platform services, work product, or any activities or items related to this Agreement or the Terms of Service.

-##### Responsiblites of the Parties
+#### Responsibilities of the Parties

-Users will each:
+Users:

 1. Create and maintain records to document satisfaction of their respective obligations under this Agreement, including, without limitation, their respective payment obligations and compliance with tax and employment laws; and,
 2. Provide copies of such records to the Company upon request.
 Nothing in this subsection requires or will be construed as requiring Goodlawyer to supervise or monitor a User’s compliance with this Agreement, the other Terms of Service, or a Service Contract.

-**You are solely responsible for creation, storage, and backup of your business records.**
+3. **You are solely responsible for creation, storage, and backup of your business records.**

-Goodlawyer agrees that it will either:
+Goodlawyer:

 1. Store, backup, retain, or grant access to any information or data for each Client job or matter for the period request by a Lawyer to maintain that record under applicable legislation; or,
 2. Provide a Lawyer with a complete record of its job with the Client following completion of that job as indicated by the Lawyer.